Northbridge, New South Wales

+Northbridge is a quiet, leafy suburb with no through traffic as it occupies a peninsula that extends into Middle Harbour, and is surrounded by bush and water on three sides.

+Northbridge is an affluent suburb, ranking in the top 10 postcodes in Australia by average taxable income.
+As of April 2024, the median house price is A$5.2 million, and Northbridge is also home to Australia's most expensive street, Hallstrom Close.

 The Suspension Bridge, linking the suburb to Cammeray, has become a recognised symbol of Northbridge, completed in January 1892 and purchased by the state government in 1912.

 The suburb celebrated its centenary in 2013.